openactive/openactive-es-example/README.md

 ## Start ElasticSearch

-By default, ElasticSearch starts with SSL security restrictions configured in `config/elasticsearch.yml`.
-For this example, these can be set to `false` rather than `true` as below:
+By default, ElasticSearch starts with security restrictions configured in `config/elasticsearch.yml`.
+For production applications, disabling security is not recommended but for this example, these can be set to `false` rather than `true` as below:

 ```
-# Enable encryption for HTTP API client connections, such as Kibana, Logstash, and Agents
-xpack.security.http.ssl:
+# Enable security features
-  enabled: false
+xpack.security.enabled: false
-  keystore.path: certs/http.p12
 ```

 We then need to startup ElasticSearch so we can configure some indexes to hold the data.

 **Open a separate terminal window**, cd to the project directory and start ElasticSearch by running the following command:

 ```